AdobeDocs/experience-manager-65.en/help/sites-authoring/qg-page-authoring.md

 1. Column View:

-    * Tap/click on the thumbnail for the required resource - the thumbnail will be overlaid with a tick to show that it has been selected.
+    * Click the thumbnail for the required resource - the thumbnail will be overlaid with a tick to show that it has been selected.

 1. List View:

-    * Tap/click on the thumbnail for the required resource - the thumbnail will be overlaid with a tick to show that it has been selected.
+    * Click the thumbnail for the required resource - the thumbnail will be overlaid with a tick to show that it has been selected.

 1. Card View: